Who's on the ballot in the Republican auditor runoff election in North Carolina?

 May 14: Election Day, absentee ballots due

-This article originally appeared on Wilmington StarNews: Candidates for state auditor second primary election in North Carolina
+This article originally appeared on Asheville Citizen Times: Candidates for state auditor second primary election in North Carolina